louvain()#

 using the Louvain method.

-—that is, the density of edges within communities relative to edges between communities—is maximized.
+evaluates the density of edges within communities relative to edges between them.
+The process continues

 Must be called in a rule or query context.